rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 when implementing coronavirus (COVID-19) adjustments.

 Education and children’s social care settings should lead on assessments for their setting.
-The child, young person or student ’s lead health professional should oversee their care assessments.
+The child, young person or student ‘s lead health professional should oversee their care assessments.
 PHE local health protection teams can advise on infection prevention and control concerns about the child, young person or student, or the setting.
 Settings